We will now transfer you to our booking site.

 Along with valuations, and private sales, Sotheby’s is also a fascinating place to visit, with a varied and always changing schedule of public sales. sothebys.com

-Late morning at Marc Jacobs, coffee, then a light lunch at Scott’s, then a stroll in a pair of Louboutins, finishing at Balenciaga, before taking tea at Espelette.
+Late morning at Marc Jacobs, coffee, then a light lunch at Scott’s, then a stroll in a pair of Louboutins, finishing at Balenciaga, before taking tea at the Coburg Bar.
 Perfect. mountstreetmayfair.co.uk

 Who says men can’t be pampered?
-Alfred Dunhill’s London Home sells bespoke leather and menswear, and has a barbershop, spa and screening room. dunhill.com/the-homes/london/
+Alfred Dunhill’s London Home sells bespoke leather and menswear, and has a barbershop, spa and screening room.https://www.dunhill.com/experience/us/the-homes/london-bourdon-house/

-Open from 8 until 3ish on a Sunday, Columbia Road is an ‘oasis’ of foliage and flowers, small galleries, cake shops and vintage clothing stores. columbiaroad.info
+Open on Sundays from 8am until 3ish in the afternoon, Columbia Road is an ‘oasis’ of flowers, small galleries, cake shops and vintage clothing stores. columbiaroad.info

 Down a quiet mews, expect French, Mediterranean and Niçoise classics from the London offshoot of this respected Nice restaurant. lpmlondon.co.uk

-As well as terrific people-watching, Scott’s serves up some of the finest oysters, fish, crustacean, seasonal game and vegetarian dishes in London.
-Best to book.scotts-restaurant.com
+As well as terrific people-watching, Scott’s serves up some of the finest oysters, fish, crustacean, seasonal game and vegetarian dishes in London. scotts-restaurant.com

-his light, modern, flavoursome food.
-His restaurant at The Berkeley holds two
+Headed up by one of our most talented chefs, Marcus Wareing, known for his light, modern, flavoursome food, this restaurant at The Berkeley holds two Michelin stars. marcusrestaurant.com

-A modern interpretation of the old Chinese teahouse, this restaurant offers ‘all day grazing’, with authentic dim sum, wok-friendly dishes and ‘small-eats’. yuatcha.com
+A modern interpretation of the old Chinese teahouse, this restaurant offers ‘all day grazing’, with authentic dim sum, wok-friendly dishes and ‘small-eats’. yauatcha.com/soho/

 There are more than a dozen art galleries on Cork Street, showing and selling an ever-changing selection of contemporary and original works.